Elizabeth Ramquist, Ph.D., PMH-C

 Dr. Ramquist works collaboratively with her patients to provide interventions that are evidence-based (i.e., scientifically proven to work well with people who have had similar difficulties in life).
 She has specialized training and certification in Cognitive Processing Therapy and has seen life-giving changes in her patients through utilizing this technique with combat veterans, witnesses of war crimes, and victims of assault and rape.

-In addition to practicing clinical psychology, Dr. Ramquist enjoys teaching undergraduates and graduates.
-She currently is an Associate Adjunct Professor at The Chicago School of Professional Psychology, and has taught undergraduate and graduate psychology courses at Indiana University, the University of Notre Dame, and Biola University.
+In addition to practicing clinical psychology, Dr. Ramquist enjoys teaching graduate psychology students, as well as provide trainings and support to local medical teams.
+She served as Associate Adjunct Professor at The Chicago School of Professional Psychology for a decade, and has taught undergraduate and graduate psychology courses at several other universities.